I am sure you have heard the old adage that by getting a tax refund you’re giving an interest free loan to the IRS.

-The bad news though is that while you will get these tax refund interest payments for the current year you will have to pay tax on the interest (since it is income) in the following year when you file your tax return.
+The bad news though is that while you will get these tax refund interest payments for the current year you will have to pay tax on the refund interest payment (since it is extra income for you) in the following year when you file your tax return.

 You will get a form 1099-INT from the IRS to for this payment and because they are issuing it, you won’t be able to avoid disclosing it!

 According to IRS news releases the agency has sent over $3 billion in interest payments to over 16 million individual tax payers who filed their prior year tax returns on time and were due a refund payment.

 With millions still waiting for their 2020 and 2021 tax returns to be processed, I expect IRS interest payments to significantly increase in the coming year.

 While the refund delay interest amount was not massive, averaging around $18 to $20 for most tax payers, it was a nice little bonus when many families are short on cash.